facebook/react/docs/_posts/2015-03-03-community-roundup-25.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/[Pd6Ub7Ju2RM](https://www.youtube.com/watch?v=Pd6Ub7Ju2RM)" frameborder="0" allowfullscreen></iframe>

-AEFlash ([aearly](https://github.com/aearly)) writeup [some best practices and tips](http://aeflash.com/2015-02/react-tips-and-best-practices.html) to help you avoid potential pitfalls when developing with React.
+AEFlash ([aearly](https://github.com/aearly)) writes up [some best practices and tips](http://aeflash.com/2015-02/react-tips-and-best-practices.html) to help you avoid potential pitfalls when developing with React.

-Black Mutt Media [take us through their usage of React](http://blackmuttmedia.com/blog/react-tmdb-api/) and Ruby to build an autocomplete field, and some of the pitfalls they encountered along the way.
+Black Mutt Media [takes us through their usage of React](http://blackmuttmedia.com/blog/react-tmdb-api/) and Ruby to build an autocomplete field, and some of the pitfalls they encountered along the way.

-Our own [sebmarkbage ](https://github.com/sebmarkbage)was on the[ Web Platform Podcast](http://thewebplatform.libsyn.com/31-building-with-reactjs) to have a chat about all aspects of React.
+Our own [Sebastian Markbåge](https://github.com/sebmarkbage) was on the [Web Platform Podcast](http://thewebplatform.libsyn.com/31-building-with-reactjs) to have a chat about all aspects of React.

 ## Community Additions